Rovinj Old Town with colourful houses on the Adriatic

 Rovinj Old Town

-A beautifully preserved historic core with steep cobbled streets, colorful façades, small squares, and lively cafés.
+A tightly packed historic core with steep cobbled streets, painted façades, small squares and cafés tucked into narrow lanes.

 Church of St. Euphemia

-The town's most iconic landmark, perched at the highest point of the old town.
-Climb the bell tower for panoramic views of Rovinj and the Adriatic.
+The town's main landmark, at the highest point of the Old Town.
+Climb the bell tower for panoramic views over Rovinj and the Adriatic.

 Balbi's Arch

-An ornate Venetian arch marking the entrance to the old town.
+An ornate Venetian arch marking the main entrance to the Old Town.

 Rovinj Heritage Museum